Mystic Stylez

-Mystic Stylez is the debut studio album by American hip hop group Three 6 Mafia.
-Produced completely by founding members DJ Paul and Juicy J, the LP was published via Prophet, an independent record label.
+Mystic Stylez is the debut studio album by American hip-hop group Three 6 Mafia, released on May 30, 1995, by Prophet Entertainment.
+It was produced entirely by founding members DJ Paul and Juicy J.

-In 2001, the album was re-released by Hypnotize Minds as "More Mystic Stylez: The First Album", with this version features a new spoken intro from DJ Paul, as well as 3 new songs: "Classic Intro", "War With Us" (a song by the Tear da Club Up Thugs) & "We Got Da Dope", however omits "Da Beginning", "Live by Yo Rep" and "Back Against Da Wall".
+In 2001, the album was re-released by Hypnotize Minds as "More Mystic Stylez: The First Album", with this version featuring a new spoken intro from DJ Paul, as well as three new songs: "Classic Intro", "War With Us" (a song by the Tear da Club up Thugs), and "We Got Da Dope".
+It, however, omits "Da Beginning", "Live by Yo Rep", and "Back Against Da Wall".